kimdurante/gis-workshop-waml-template/index.md

 title: Overview
 nav_order: 0
 ---
-## SUL Geospatial Data Management Overview
+## Geospatial Data Management at SUL

 These guidelines describe geospatial data curation and management operations for the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), and EarthWorks.